BachirKhiati/WoltOpeningHours-Exercice/README.md

     - Added some simple scaling functions to handle multiple screen sizes.

-    - Flexible Card item list, can hadle many entires per day.
+    - Flexible Card item list, can handle many entires per day.
 For an actual store, 3 entry should be max.

-    - Render and Convert funciton Test.
+    - Render and Convert function Test.

+    - Only portrait mode allowed for this exercise.
+Configured natively.

     - Designed so that the start/closing time, starts and ends on the same line, more visually pleasing.